 EdSitement: A K-12 site that features arts and humanities links called lesson plans, features, and student resources.
 This makes this site a fertile field for browsing.
 The site also has a search engine.
 Just fill in the box, and click the deep red Go button at the top of the page.

 The web is a great place for history, espcially primary source documents as well as free articles that provide background information and museum exhibits and multimedia.
 The sites featured here are just a small and fairly good sample of what is available.
-For articles about history, you should search GALILEO.
+For articles about history, you should search a variety of databases available at the library web page.
 Note: not all history sites cover your particular topic or interest.
 If you come up blank, just try another site.